How do you navigate office politics efficiently?

 Then, if an adult receives a better counter-argument, they will change their minds without adding status or prestige into the mix.

 By recognizing Type A personalities in the workplace, you can study and mimic their traits.
 They steer clear of douchebags, and they never engage with them on an emotional level.

 3. “Wow” Your Colleagues

 There are many ways to navigate a social environment.
 Some try to make friends.
 Some try to suck up to the right people.
 Some people try their utmost to be agreeable to everyone.
 Others engage in darker tactics, like strategic bullying, abuse of power, and clique formation.

-However, a potent strategy for navigating an office is to continuously impress people.
+However, a potent strategy for navigating an office is continuously impressing people.

-The art of impressing someone is situational and have two components:
+The art of impressing someone is situational and has two components:

 You don’t want to come across as the wise-ass kid sitting in front of the classroom with your hand stuck in the air; nothing about such a delivery is unexpected—nor is it welcome.